jaworiwanow/troparion/readme.md

 To my knowledge those cases are irrelevant for transcription, however more research will go into the matter and an error handling will be implemented eventually.

 ## Documentation
+A (in time to be improved) documentation can be found [here](https://jaworiwanow.github.io/trop/trop.html)

 ## Screenshots
 ![](docs/Screenshot1.png)
 ![](docs/Screenshot2a.png)